vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 Terminal 3:
     $ time vtctlclient -server localhost:15999 PlannedReparentShard -keyspace_shard=commerce/0
 ```

 #### Results:
-The PlannedReparentShard event occurs, and the application recgonizes the `1105`
+The PlannedReparentShard event occurs, and the application recognizes the `1105`
 error.
 The error is displayed on screen, and the application sleeps for 5
 seconds before retrying the connection.
 During the error handling the connection
 is retried, and it is able to execute the SQL and continue processing.
 Nothing